linkarzu/linkarzu.github.io/_posts/neovim/2025-01-10-markdown-setup-2025.md

 - [arnamak/stay-centered.nvim](https://github.com/arnamak/stay-centered.nvim){:target="\_blank"}
 - I like my cursor to always be in the middle, specially if I'm at the bottom of a file, yes, you can configure a keymap, but this plugin works great for me
-- I recently noticed there's a new plugin inspired by this one but I haven't tried it [joshuadanpeterson/typewriter.nvim](https://github.com/joshuadanpeterson/typewriter.nvim){:target="\_blank"}
+- I haven't tried the other plugin below yet [joshuadanpeterson/typewriter.nvim](https://github.com/joshuadanpeterson/typewriter.nvim){:target="\_blank"}
 - [Discussion in reddit](https://www.reddit.com/r/neovim/comments/1dg8myh/introducing_typewriternvim_a_neovim_plugin_that/){:target="\_blank"}